 Although tidal turbines are somewhat huge, they have a minimal impact on the local environment.
 It’s possible that, like wind turbines, they could injure or kill marine life if their blades collide with them, but this is less of a worry given the blades’ relatively sluggish speeds.
 In addition, the low-frequency noise they produce can have an effect on marine mammals.

 Barrages at tidal inlets or estuaries are typically low-walled dams.
 Sluice gates are utilized to create a reservoir on one side of the barrage, just like in conventional hydroelectric dams.
 The barrage is fastened to the bottom of the ocean, and its highest point is at or slightly above the level of the water during high tide.
 Below the barrage, in a tunnel, are tidal turbines that generate power by channeling water.
 Tidal barrages resemble classic hydroelectric dams in appearance.
-Along the base of the barrage are a series of turbines that turn in time with the tides.

 When a high tide is approaching, the water level rises and rushes over the turbines.
 The water then reverses direction and passes through the turbines again when the tide goes out.
 A generator, which is linked to the turbines, generates electricity.
 The most effective method of collecting tidal energy is via tidal barrages, but these structures are also the most expensive to build.